 Following the certification audit, providing the requirements of the Standard have been met, the auditor will make a recommendation for certification.
 The audit report is then reviewed by an independent qualified report reviewer.
+Provided that no further information is required, the reviewer will endorse the recommendation for certification, and BSI will issue your certificate.

-It will generally take a minimum of 30 days following the audit for the certificate to be issued.
-Your certificate will be issued electronically.
+It will generally take a minimum of 30 days following the certification audit for the certificate to be issued.

-3.3 Certification Audit Report
+Your certificate will be issued electronically, and available through the BSI Connect Portal.

-BSI will prepare an Assessment Report following each audit.
-The audit report will include the following information:
+3.3 Audit Reports

-- An executive summary of the overall findings (conclusions) on the effectiveness of your system in meeting the requirements of the standard - A Summary Report which can be used by your organisation as a publicly available document - Details of any Non-conformances raised during the assessment - Opportunities for improvement identified during the assessment - Positive findings, including strengths of the business or the management system and areas where your business has demonstrated significant improvement - Next visit plan which outlines the areas that will be assessed at your next assessment
+- BSI will prepare an Assessment Report following each audit.
+The audit report will include the following information: - An executive summary of the overall findings (conclusions) on the effectiveness of your system in meeting the requirements of the standard - A Summary Report which can be used by your organisation as a publicly available document - Details of any Non-conformances identified and raised during the assessment - Opportunities for improvement identified during the assessment - Positive findings, including strengths of the business or the management system and areas where your business has demonstrated significant improvement - Next visit plan which outlines the areas that will be assessed at your next and subsequent assessments

-Non-conformities will be discussed with your team as they are identified during the assessment.
-Any non-conformities will be discussed and clarified during the exit meeting.
+Non-conformities will be discussed with your team as they are identified during each assessment.
+Any non-conformities will be discussed and confirmed during the exit meeting.